How to Improve Customer Retention by Digitising Paper Forms

-The customer needs to set aside time and put in effort to gather the required information and documentation, fill out a form and post it to their service provider.
+They need to set aside time and put in effort to gather the required information and documentation, fill out a form and post it to their service provider.

-On the other side of the coin, staff need to spend time and energy posting, sorting through incoming mail and entering data into the system – often inaccurately, causing further data issues down the line, and requiring follow-ups with customers.
+On the other side of the coin, your staff need to spend time and energy posting, sorting through incoming mail and entering data into the system – often inaccurately, causing further data issues down the line, and requiring follow-ups with customers.
 Worried or confused customers may start to call your contact centre, draining resources from where they need to be.

 How many people manage a process like this who could be spending that time more wisely?

 The form is not the only moment of friction here, but it is the cause for all the others.
 Look at what your business has to do just because of that one paper form.